analogdevicesinc/testbenches/docs/testbenches/project_based/pulsar_adc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This test is used to check the communication with the AXI REGMAP module of the
-AD463X SPI Engine interface, by reading the core VERSION register, along with
+PulSAR ADC SPI Engine interface, by reading the core VERSION register, along
-writing and reading the SCRATCH register.
+with writing and reading the SCRATCH register.

 FIFO SPI Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~